Rajendra939098/devops/readme.txt

-Hi how are you man?
+Hi how are you man